 Like cream, acidity is another excellent solution for many different kinds of spice excesses.
 A little acidity will help to distract from the salt and thus make your gravy taste less salty.
 Of course, tart flavors must be used carefully, or you could make things worse.
 Options for adding tart flavors include lemon juice, lime juice, or vinegar.

 Use less salt elsewhere in the meal

 Gravy is not usually consumed by itself.
 In most cases, it will be served over potatoes or meat.
 By reducing or eliminating salt in other components of the meal, you may be able to hide the fact that your gravy is too salty.

 Add a sweetener

-Too much salt can often be countered with sugar; however, you will have to extra careful when adding sugar to your gravy.
-Gravies are supposed to be savory and even a little bit too much sugar can ruin it just thoroughly as excessive salt.
+Too much salt can often be countered with sugar; however, you will have to be extra careful when adding sugar to your gravy.
+Gravies are supposed to be savory, and even a little bit too much sugar can ruin it just thoroughly as excessive salt.
 Add a small amount and increase in small increments to taste.